polarhive/UE23CS/src/sem-3/UE23CS241A/U1_HTML.md

 - Capturing phase
 - Target phase
 - Bubbling phase

 ```js
 elem.addEventListener(“event”, func_ref, flag); flag = true :=> Handler registered for Capturing phase flag = false:=> Handler registered for Bubbling phase (default)
 ```

-#### Event Capturing Event Flow
+### Event Capturing Event Flow

-The eventPhase event property returns a number that indicates which phase of the event flow is currently being evaluated.
+The `eventPhase` event property returns a number that indicates which phase of the event flow is currently being evaluated.

 The number is represented by 4 constants: 0 NONE 1 CAPTURING_PHASE.
 The event flow is in capturing phase 2 AT_TARGET The event flow is in target phase, i.e. it is being evaluated at the event target 3 BUBBLING_PHASE The event flow is in bubbling phase

-> IE5-8 Equivalent Purpose cancelBubble.
-A historical alias to stopPropagation().
+> IE5-8 Equivalent Purpose `cancelBubble`.
+A historical alias to `stopPropagation()`.
 >
-> Setting its value to true before returning prevents propagation eventPhase - Specifies which phase of the event flow is being processed cancelable.
+> Setting its value to true before returning prevents propagation `eventPhase` - Specifies which phase of the event flow is being processed cancelable.
 >
-> Not supported Indicates whether you can cancel the default behaviour of an element preventDefault() returnValue.
+> Not supported Indicates whether you can cancel the default behavior of an element `preventDefault()` `returnValue`.
 >
-> It cancels the default behavior of the event (if possible) stopPropogation() cancelBubble It stops any further bubbling/ capturing of the event.
+> It cancels the default behavior of the event (if possible) `stopPropogation()` `cancelBubble` It stops any further bubbling/ capturing of the event.
 Event Object Properties.